Syncano/syncano-cli/README.rst

 **Usage:**

 Currently supports only transferring data.
-This tool takes the Parse schemas and transforms them to Syncano classes.
+This tool takes the Parse schemas and transforms them to Syncano Classes.
 The next step is to move all of the data between Parse and Syncano.
 The last step is rebuilding the relations between objects.